lewagon/data-engineering-setup/_partials/terraform_vm.md

 - A compute engine instance
 - A static external IP address

 **❗ If you have any errors, read the error and debug.
-If you need some help, raise a ticket with a teacher. ❗**
+If you are unsure, raise a ticket with a teacher. ❗**

 If everything was successful, create your VM with: